Christopher B. (Kip) Power

 Mr. Power is admitted to practice in West Virginia, Kentucky, the United States District Courts for the Northern and Southern Districts of West Virginia and the Eastern District of Kentucky, the United States Court of Appeals for the Fourth, Sixth and Ninth and the District of Columbia Circuits, and the U.S. Supreme Court.
 He is a member of the West Virginia Manufacturers Association, Independent Oil and Gas Association of West Virginia, West Virginia Coal Association, West Virginia Oil and Natural Gas Association, Energy and Mineral Law Foundation, the Defense Trial Counsel of West Virginia, the Federalist Society and the Christian Legal Society.
 He is also a volunteer with HospiceCare, Inc. and Legal Aid of West Virginia.

 Mr. Power has been ranked in Chambers USA’s America’s Leading Business Lawyers in the Natural Resources: Environment Section.
-He has been named in The Best Lawyers of America® in the Commercial, Litigation – Land Use & Zoning, Litigation – Municipal, and Energy, Environment, Mining, Natural Resources and Oil & Gas Law sections.
+He has been listed in The Best Lawyers of America© for Environmental Law since 2003 and is also listed for Natural Resources Law, Mining Law, Energy Law, Commercial Litigation, Litigation – Environmental, Litigation – Land Use and Zoning, Litigation – Municipal, Litigation – Regulatory Enforcement (SEC, Telecom, Energy), Oil and Gas Law.
+Mr. Power was named the Best Lawyers® 2019 Environmental Law “Lawyer of the Year” in Charleston, W.Va.
 He has also been recognized as a West Virginia Super Lawyer.
 Mr. Power is rated “AV Preeminent” (scoring 5 out of 5 – the highest rating for legal ability and ethical standards) by the Martindale-Hubbell Peer Review Rating System.

 - Presenter, “SMCRA Primacy Update: Big Brother Gets Out of the Way” Mining Symposium, West Virginia Coal Association, January 31, 2018.